max-hill/FourLeafMLE/README.md

 # Quickstart instructions

-First, a Julia REPL from the command line by running
+First, open a Julia REPL from the command line by running
 ```
 julia --threads=auto
 ```